10 Things That Make a Great RPG

 The quest journal records conversations that the player has had with NPCs, provides more or less detailed directions to quest locations, makes lore available to the player in the form of books or journal entries, and sometimes provides tips or hints on gameplay.

 Maps come in a variety of forms.
 They may be complete geographical representations that start out with only a few marked locations (major towns or cities), blank voids that must be filled in through exploration, or something in between.
-There may be various levels of maps (world maps, local maps), they may be editable by the player, and a mini-map may be provided which shows up on the HUD while the player is playing.
+There may be several maps that vary in detail (world maps, local maps), they may be editable by the player, and a mini-map may be provided which shows up on the HUD while the player is playing.

 In order to simplify gameplay, many RPGs also offer in-game icons to indicate which NPCs the player should talk to, which direction they should travel, and which items are worthy of inspection.
-These are generally called map markers or quest markers or icons.
+These are generally called map markers, quest markers, or icons.

 Although a game's interface is primarily responsible for making game content accessible to the player, rather than providing that content itself, many RPGs are made or broken based on the quality of these tools.